LeonHLJ/FAC-Net/README.md

 #### Two stream evaluation

-- Run the command below.
+- Run the command below using our provided models.

 ~~~~
 $ python test_main.py --rgb-model-id 1 --flow-model-id 2 --rgb-load-epoch 100 --flow-load-epoch 100
 ~~~~

-Make sure you set the right `rgb-model-id` and `flow-model-id`.

 ## References
 We referenced the repos below for the code.